tomFelder/udm-travel/README.md

 Looking forward to getting back into this... tomorrow maybe?
 Hopefully tomorrow!

-Almost getting frustrated with how long ive been out on this.
-Going to go for it tomorrow... tuesday at the latest.
+Almost getting frustrated with how long I've been out on this.
+Going to go for it tomorrow...
+Tuesday at the latest.